 Read more about the complications of mouth cancer.

-The three most effective ways to prevent mouth cancer from developing – or prevent it reocurring after successful treatment – are:
+The three most effective ways of preventing mouth cancer developing, or preventing it coming back after successful treatment, are:

 - not smoking

-It's also important that you have regular dental check-ups because dentists can often spot the early stages of mouth cancer.
+It's also important that you have regular dental check-ups – dentists can often spot the early stages of mouth cancer.